dbusn/hart-backend/README.md

 13. Install pybluez in the venv: `..\venv\backend\Scripts\python setup.py install`
 14. Check if no problems were reported, and the installation was successful
 15. Go to the backend project folder: `cd ..\backend`
+16. If the line `PyBluez == 0.30` is in requirements.txt (in the backend folder), remove it.
-16. Install all requirements: `pip install -r ./requirements.txt`
+17. Install all requirements: `pip install -r ./requirements.txt`
-17. If you want google cloud functionalities, add the `gcloud_credentials.json` to `resources\` folder, or set a global environment variable with the correct path.
+18. If you want google cloud functionalities, add the `gcloud_credentials.json` to `resources\` folder, or set a global environment variable with the correct path.
 You can download the credential json from the lastpass or get a personal one yourself through google cloud.

 Download the newest version of ffmpeg (https://www.ffmpeg.org/download.html) and place the `ffmpeg.exe` in the `src/modules/ffmpeg` folder.